-The Edge Hotel School experience is unlike any other student experience, where you'll will have the best of both worlds.
-Not only will you graduate from a leading university* - you will develop your industry knowledge and professional skills by gaining valuable experience within a fully-commercial 4* country house hotel with real guests and customers.
+The Edge Hotel School experience is unlike any other student experience, where you will get the best of both worlds.
+Not only will you graduate from a leading university* - you will refine your industry knowledge and professional skills by gaining valuable experience in a fully-commercial 4* hotel alongside your studies.

 Our staff includes lecturers with both professional as well as academic backgrounds to ensure you are taught by people with industry-relevant experience themselves.
 Among our academic staff are a former organiser of the BRIT Awards, London Fashion Week and events for Her Majesty The Queen, a former hotel General Manager, a former Food and Beverage Manager for award-winning cruise lines and a Dr. (PhD) with international research experience.

-The combination of practical experience and academic learning on our BA (Hons) Events Management with Hospitality gives our students a distinct advantage when starting their careers.
-The event and hospitality industry are excited by the calibre of our graduates and there are opportunities throughout the course to meet recruitment managers and network.
+The BA (Hons) Events Management with Hospitality degree at the Edge Hotel School combines both hotel experience and industry knowledge to provide you with the skills for a career in conference and events management.
+The hospitality industry are excited by the calibre of our graduates and there are opportunities throughout the course to meet recruitment managers and network.

 Graduates of the Events Management with Hospitality programme can go onto careers in: